mdemena/nemdefesta-server/README.md

 - **logout** - As a user I want to be able to log out from the application so that I can make sure no one will access my account.
 - **profile** - As a user I want view and update all information refered to me.
 Can upload an avatar, view my interactions (Comments, Assitance, etc..)
 - **event create** - As a user I want create a new local event/party.
+- **location event create** - As a user I want I want create a new shared location for activitis in a local event/party.
 - **activity create** - As a user I want I want create a new activity in a local event/party.

 ## Backlog